Use Discovery - input your topic or the details of a journal article to search across most of the Library's resources

 Grey literature is material which is not usually published through normal channels.
 Examples of grey literature include: government reports, theses, conference papers and abstracts, discussion papers, newsletters, PowerPoint presentations, best practice documents, guidelines and protocols.

 Have you found a useful resource that we do not have access to?
-Undergraduate students doing their final assessment projects/dissertations, postgraduate students and staff are eligible for inter library loans.
-See the Inter Library Loan LibGuide for more information.
+The Inter Library Loan (ILL) service gives staff and students of Teesside University access to material not currently held by the Library.
+See the Inter Library Loan Guide for more information.